Rarotonga Southern Cook Islands, Cook Islands Travel Guide

 Small but active evening entertainment around Avarua.
 Rehab and On the Road are popular spots with DJs for dancing.

-Avarua has a small number of bars.
-The "Party Bus" (Raro Pub Crawl) is an organized tour that visits several bars and clubs, getting around and a social atmosphere.
+Avarua features a little number of bars.
+The "Party Bus" (Raro Pub Crawl) is a pre-arranged tour that visits several bars and clubs, getting around and a communal atmosphere.
 Find nightlife tours.

 Nightclubs generally close around 2 AM.
-Beyond these, late-night options are few.
-Enjoy a quiet drink at a resort bar or beachfront restaurant.
+Beyond these, late-after-dark options are few.
+Enjoy a quiet drink at a holiday resort bar or beachfront restaurant.

 Traditional Cook Islands song and dance at Island Nights an unmissable cultural highlight.